Once you have installed the latest version of WordPress (wordpress.org), then you can start with the theme install.

 Within Stay Wild if there are any specific pieces of text which don’t fall under the content of a page or post such as buttons or extra bits of text you’ll be able to use WPML String Translation to also update these sections.

-OUR HEROES WILL BE HANGING UP THEIR CAPES FOR THE EASTER WEEKEND
+OUR HEROES WILL BE HANGING UP THEIR CAPES FOR A SHORT BREAK!

 How to questions